geofias/Geochemical-Nutrient-Mapping-of-Agricultural-Soils/README.md

 If you use or reference this work, please cite the original publication:

-> Martínez, T.; Ríos, S. (2024).
-Geochemical Nutrient Mapping of Agricultural Soils in Herrera (Panama Oeste) as a Tool for Farmers and the Sustainable Use of Natural Resources. *Agriculture*, 15(7), 702. https://doi.org/10.3390/agriculture15070702
+> González-Valoys, A.C.; Chong, T.; Arrocha, J.; Lloyd, J.; Olmos, J.; Vergara, F.; Denvers, M.; Jaén, J.; Jiménez-Oyola, S.; García-Navarro, F.J.
+Geochemical Characterization of Soil and Water in an Agricultural Area for the Sustainable Use of Natural Resources.
+Agriculture 2025, 15, 702. https://doi.org/10.3390/agriculture15070702